adamkhalil1/Excercise1-Contdel/README.md

 fith yml triggered pull request and checks the coding style
 ![image info](screenshots/fith.png)

-sixth yml triggered pull request and checks the coding style
+sixth yml triggered checks and reacts to fith xml file if fail or not
 ![image info](screenshots/sixth.png)